uber-research/D3G/README.md

 </br>
 </br>

 Official PyTorch implementation of Deep Deterministic Dynamics Gradients.
+Code is based heavily on the Twin Delayed DDPG [implementation](https://github.com/sfujim/TD3).
 For research purpose only.
 Support and/or new releases may be limited.

-Our code is based heavily on the Twin Delayed DDPG [implementation](https://github.com/sfujim/TD3).

 ## Running toy QSS problems
 The stochastic action results can be reproduced by running: